sumit6702/challenges/README.md

 # challenges
-Challeged Myself to Complete Some Projects as tournament.
+This Project Is Where i give myself some challenges to compete and see if I can Complete them.